irahorecka/chrono24/README.md

 }
 ```

-**Note:** Output keys in `.search` will always be constant, but `.search_detail` can vary based on information provided by the listing page, expanding on the details retrieved by `.search`.
+**Note:** Output keys in `.search` will always be constant, but `.detailed_search` can vary based on information provided by the listing page, expanding on the details retrieved by `.search`.

 ## Filters